Dr David Beard

 ‘Subject Position, Style and Genre in Contemporary Electronica and Dance Music’, invited lecture, University of Surrey, November 2003; also presented as an invited lecture at the University of Durham, October 2003, and at the Third Biennial Conference on Twentieth-Century Music, University of Nottingham, June 2003

-My teaching is focused on music since c.
-1890 to the present, and embraces a range of historical, cultural, political and music-analytical perspectives on European cultural centres (The Birth of Modernism), on the one hand, and the varied topography of British music since 1900 (Topics in Musicology 2B).
+My Undergraduate teaching is focused on music since c.
+1890 to the present and embraces a range of historical, cultural, political and music-analytical perspectives on European cultural centres (The Birth of Modernism), and the varied topography of British music since 1900 (Topics in Musicology 2B).
 I devised a module on Ambient music (Sounded Out) and supervise dissertations on a range of topics, including popular music, concert programming, and experimental contemporary art music.

-My own current PhD students are working on the emergence of the avant-garde in West Germany in the 1940s, virtual bands and vocaloids, and the music of Pavel Haas.
+PhD topics I have supervised include the emergence of the avant-garde in West Germany in the 1940s, virtual bands and vocaloids, and the music of Pavel Haas.